ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 This is more of a checklist for myself.
 May contain useful tips and tricks. **Still need to add a lot of things.**

-Everything was tested on Kali Linux v2024.2 (64-bit) and Samsung A5 (2017) with Android OS v8.0 (Oreo) and Magisk root v25.2.
+Everything was tested on Kali Linux v2024.2 (64-bit), Samsung A5 (2017) with Android OS v8.0 (Oreo), and Samsung Galaxy Note S20 Ultra with Android OS v13.0 (Tiramisu) and Magisk root v29.0.

 For help with any of the tools type `<tool_name> [-h | -hh | --help]` or `man <tool_name>`.